 Plaster is a building material used for the protective or decorative coating of walls and ceilings and for the casting and casting of decorative elements.
 In English, plaster refers to the material commonly used for the interiors of buildings, while render usually refers to outdoor applications.

-It improves the appearance of the structure and gives a decorative effect to the interiors.
+It improves the appearance of the structure and provides a decorative effect on the interiors.

-In walls plaster, it is necessary that there must be a proper bond with the masonry surface to plaster.
+In walls plaster, it is necessary that there should be a proper bonding with the masonry surface.

 Types of plaster:

-It is a mixture of sand, portland cement, and water; sometimes applied to masonry interiors and exteriors to acquire a smooth surface.
+Cement plaster is a mixture of sand, portland cement, and water applied to masonry interiors and exteriors to acquire a smooth surface.

-Interior surfaces are occasionally provided with a final layer of gypsum plasters.
+Interior surfaces are occasionally provided with a final layer of gypsum.

-Walls constructed with stock bricks are usually plastered, while brick walls are not encountered.
+Walls constructed with bricks are usually plastered, while brick walls are not encountered.

-The surface should be prepared in the same manner as for lime plasters or cement plasters.
+The surface should be prepared in the same manner as for lime plaster or cement plaster.

 Usually, clay plasters are applied in two coats, the primary coat is 18 mm thick whereas the thickness of the second coat is 6 mm.